itzg/mc-router/README.md

     	Use in-cluster Kubernetes config (env IN_KUBE_CLUSTER) -kube-config string
-    	The path to a Kubernetes configuration file (env KUBE_CONFIG) -mapping string
+    	The path to a Kubernetes configuration file (env KUBE_CONFIG) -in-docker-swarm
+      Use in-swarm Docker config (env IN_DOCKER_SWARM) -docker-timeout
+      Timeout configuration in seconds for the Docker Swarm integration (env DOCKER_TIMEOUT) (default 0) -docker-refresh-interval
+      Refresh interval in seconds for the Docker Swarm integration (env DOCKER_REFRESH_INTERVAL) (default 15) -mapping string
     	Comma-separated mappings of externalHostname=host:port (env MAPPING) -metrics-backend string